Gwichʼin

-The Gwichʼin (or Kutchin) are an Athabaskan-speaking First Nations people of Canada and an Alaska Native people.
-They live in the northwestern part of North America, mostly above the Arctic Circle.
+The Gwichʼin (or Kutchin or Loucheux) are an Athabaskan-speaking First Nations people of Canada and an Alaska Native people.
+They live in the northwestern part of North America, mostly north of the Arctic Circle.

 Gwichʼin are well-known for their crafting of snowshoes, birchbark canoes, and the two-way sled.
 They are renowned for their intricate and ornate beadwork.
 They also continue to make traditional caribou-skin clothing and porcupine quillwork embroidery, both of which are highly regarded among Gwichʼin.
 Today, the Gwich’in economy consists mostly of hunting, fishing, and seasonal wage-paying employment.